Ford juices production of Lightning F-150 electric truck to meet demand

 By Joseph White

-DEARBORN, Mich., April 26 (Reuters) - Ford Motor Co F.N on Tuesday will start regular manufacturing of its F-150 Lightning electric pickup truck, more than tripling planned annual production of the vehicle that now symbolizes the 118-year-old company's drive to retool for a new century.
+DEARBORN, Mich., April 26 (Reuters) - Ford Motor Co F.N on Tuesday started regular manufacturing of its F-150 Lightning electric pickup truck, more than tripling planned annual production of the vehicle that now symbolizes the 119-year-old company's drive to retool for a new century.

-Ford will mark the "Job One" ceremony for the Lightning with a webcast set for Tuesday at 1:30 EDT (1730 GMT).
-The event marks the sharp acceleration of the Lightning's assembly system at Ford's Rouge Electric Vehicle Center in Dearborn, Michigan.
+A webcast of the "Job One" ceremony marked the sharp acceleration of the Lightning's assembly system at Ford's Rouge Electric Vehicle Center in Dearborn, Michigan.

+"We're the first company to build electric trucks for everybody, way ahead of anyone else," said Executive Chair Bill Ford, whose great grandfather Henry Ford built the original Rouge factory here.

-Ford aims to build 150,000 Lightning trucks a year at the new part of its historic Rouge manufacturing complex while it builds a much larger electric vehicle production complex in Tennessee.
+Ford aims to build 150,000 Lightning trucks a year at the new part of its historic Rouge manufacturing complex while it builds a much larger electric vehicle production complex in Tennessee that will open in 2025.

-It had planned to build just 40,000 annually, but surging demand for electric vehicles prompted Ford to increase planned production twice since last August of the Lightning, a heavily modified version of its best-selling F-150 pickup truck.
+It had planned to build just 40,000 Lightning trucks annually, but surging demand for electric vehicles prompted Ford to increase planned production twice since last August of the heavily modified version of its best-selling F-150 pickup truck.

 About 200,000 customers made reservations for the Lightning before Ford cut off taking preliminary orders in December.